Welcome to the Next Act

 For our combined 130 years, we’ve cultivated separate identities, patron bases, donor relationships, union contracts, and artistic philosophies.
 These don’t simply blend together.

 There have been many spreadsheets that translate our challenges into hard data.
 There have been many hard conversations, and more certainly will happen.
-But there are also moments of genuine discovery, which have created a true excitement for what’s possible when we bring together some of the most talented people in our city - and the industry - to start working on this problem together.
+But there are also moments, when we are open to genuine discovery, that have created a true excitement for what’s possible.

 What You’ll Find Here